Caltech-IPAC/pyNEID/README.md

 **This repository is currently in alpha release.
 Features may be broken or missing.
 Please report any bugs to neid-help@ipac.caltech.edu**

+This package provides API access to the NEID Archive: neid.ipac.caltech.edu

+With pyNEID you can:
+  - log in using your NEID Archive credentials, or use without login for access to public data only
+  - query the archive for tables of L0, L1, and L2 metadata
+  - download FITS files of any level
+  - more features to come...

 Contributions are welcome!
 If you wish to contribute code please create a fork and submit a pull request with a good description of the proposed changes.

 The NEID Table Access Protocol service is a general tool for making